w3nest/w3lab/assets/doc.tutorials.quick-tour.md

 ## Project Creation

-YouWol provides several standard project templates, each implemented as a Python module.
+W3Nest provides several standard project templates, each implemented as a Python module.
 These templates also define a pipeline that outlines the necessary steps (e.g., `setup`, `build`, `test`) to create an executable component.

 Let's create a simple JavaScript project starter: